TheBluestBluester/omegga-LimitedAmmo/README.md

 Then you write in "Print to console" the following:

 ammodis (ammo box savefile name without .brs) (cooldown in seconds) (password)

+If done correctly the ammo box of your choice should spawn ontop of the brick.